tamuleifan/CSE6242-team143-publicreview-temp/README.md

 - After determining the starting and the destination, an optimal path will appear in the map in shallow blue color with 3 commute modes available: walking, driving and transiting(a combination of walking and using public transit tools)

+## Potential Errors:
+- Not supporting all the locations users fill into the search bar

 If you catch errors with our implementation, please feel free to give pull requests on our Github page.
 If you want to build-upon our work, fork us (and star us if you appreciate our work!).

-## Environment Compatibility

-- Our project is built upon Python 3+ environment and not yet supporting python 3 below version environment built, though we suggest Python 3.6 is the best compatible.Our Web browser compatible is either Chrome or FireFox.
-## Potential Errors:
-- Not supporting all the locations users fill into the search bar